Women of Banglatown

 - WOB Member, 11

-Our community is always interested in exploring different forms of art, nature and wellness practices.
-If you are interested in being a potential teaching artists or wellness facilitator at WOB (virtual or in-person), we invite you to fill out the form here.
+Women of Banglatown hosts outdoor programming from April-October at our public park and home base site in Detroit.
+Online workshops are held monthly and are facilitated by WOB members.
+Our community is always interested in exploring different forms of art, nature and well-being practices.
+If you are interested in partnering with us, we invite you to fill out the form here.
 Below are some of our previous workshops.

 paper making